 The ability to change the font size in WordPress doesn’t come by default.
-You either need to install a plugin or use some HTML code, if you are a bit more advanced and like to use the Text editor.
+You either need to install a plugin or use some HTML, if you are a bit more advanced and like to use the Text editor.

 Change the font size using the TinyMCE plugin